babel/website/docs/parser.md

   outside of class and object methods.
 Set this to `true` to accept such code.

+- **allowUndeclaredExports**: By default, exporting an identifier that was not declared in the current module scope will raise an error.
+While this behavior is required by the ECMAScript modules specification, Babel's parser cannot anticipate transforms later in the plugin pipeline that might insert the appropriate declarations, so it is sometimes important to set this option to `true` to prevent the parser from prematurely complaining about undeclared exports that will be added later.

 - **sourceType**: Indicate the mode the code should be parsed in.
 Can be one of `"script"`, `"module"`, or `"unambiguous"`.
 Defaults to `"script"`. `"unambiguous"` will make @babel/parser attempt to _guess_, based on the presence of ES6 `import` or `export` statements.
 Files with ES6 `import`s and `export`s are considered `"module"` and are otherwise `"script"`.